 - ¼ cup shallot, chopped small

-- 2 tablespoon garlic, chopped small
+- 2 tablespoons garlic, chopped small

 - ¼ cup cilantro stems or roots